The64thGamer/cheeseepedia/locations_archive/Location Pages #-L/charlotte-nc-4120-e-independence-blvd.md

 latitudeLongitude = ["35.19643342","-80.77108308"]
 +++

 ***4120 E Independence Blvd*** was a *Pizza Time Theatre* in Charlotte, North Carolina that opened on March 30th, 1982, and closed in October 1984.
-This is not to be confused with the Chuck E. Cheese's on {{< wiki-link "Charlotte, NC (5612 Albemarle Rd)" >}} (which is 5-7 minutes from this location) that opened in November 1991 with a {{< wiki-link "Cyberamics Road Stage" >}}.
+This is not to be confused with the Chuck E. Cheese's on {{< wiki-link "Charlotte, NC (5612 Albemarle Rd)" >}} (which is 5-7 minutes from this location) that opened in November 1991 with a {{< wiki-link "Road Stage" >}}.
 It should also not be confused with the ShowBiz Pizza Place on {{< wiki-link "Charlotte, NC (7701 Pineville-Matthews Rd)" >}} which opened on October 11th, 1982, with a Rock-afire Explosion, and is still open to this day with a 3-Stage.

 ## History